jtr860830/OpenFaaS-demo/README.md

 ## Set up environment on MacOS

-- `brew install docker-machine-driver-hyperkit faas-cli kubernetes-cli kubernetes-helm`
+- `brew install go docker-machine-driver-hyperkit faas-cli kubernetes-cli kubernetes-helm`
 - `brew cask install minikube docker`

 > docker-machine-driver-hyperkit can replace by virtualbox.
 Use `brew cask install virtualbox` to install it.